 17. Pisa with Kids

 It is worth remembering that if you are travelling with children, kids under 8 are NOT allowed to go inside the Leaning Tower.
 However, if your kids are older, the Leaning Tower is a great place to visit.
 Younger kids can still have fun outside the tower by taking some cool photographs.
 If you want to climb a different tower with your kids, you can find one in the northwest of the Piazza.
-Here you will find an old tower in the corner of the old wall.
+Here you will find an old tower in the corner of the old city walls.

 18. Hidden Gems in Pisa